 Figure 11 shows the effect of continued constant human CO2 emissions after 2019.
 The human-caused increase is still much smaller than the increase caused by natural emissions.

 Figure 11 shows the continuation of constant human emissions after 2020 would cause a total increase in atmospheric CO2 of 52 ppm by 2100.

 4.4 Pulse decay: Physics versus IPCC Bern

-The IPCC Bern model (Joos, 2002) represents the results of IPCC’s carbon-cycle models.
-Berry (2019b) shows how to deconstruct Joos (2002) to get an equation to represent the results of one pulse of human CO2.
+The IPCC Bern model, Joos , represents IPCC’s claim that human carbon sticks in the atmosphere much longer than natural carbon.
+Berry shows how to deconstruct to get an equation to represent the results of one pulse of human CO2.

-The Physics carbon-cycle model uses IPCC natural carbon-cycle data.
+The Physics carbon-cycle model uses IPCC data for the natural carbon-cycle.

 The Physics model shows the pulse decays to 15 ppm in 10 years and to 4 ppm in 100 years.
 By contrast, the IPCC Bern model predicts the pulse decays to 55 ppm in 10 years and to 30 ppm in 100 years.
 The incorrect Bern model says it is impossible for a pulse of human CO2 to ever decay below 15 percent.

 Figure 13 shows how the carbon moves from the atmosphere to the other reservoirs.